dominicjunik/mod2-project/README.md

 - I used the```useLocation()``` hook to pass state through react-router-dom ```<Link />```'s so the subsequent data could be fetched on the next page.

 - There is both a nav bar listing all the pages and a smart button that checks what steps the user has completed and directs them to the next logical step.
 - I utilized Redux and the global store to save data from each step of the process to display on the main page.
+As well as local storage to save the data to the browser.
 - The entire website was styled with the tailwind framework.
 This was my first time using it and while the installation was daunting, the speed at which I was able to style all the buttons and links with color changes on hover and transitions on activate was amazing.
 - A character sheet built with grid and functions to convert data from mutiple pages into an easy to read format.
 ### Not Yet Implemented: